 Rindge, New Hampshire

-The Global Citizenship Certificate (GCC) aims to develop of 21st Century collaborative leadership and cross cultural social interaction skills by building a dynamic global community that proactively responds to human interdependence, equality, and justice on our ever-changing planet.
-The GCC Program is open to all international and internationally minded undergraduate students seeking to compliment their professional and civic tool boxes.Apply to This Program Now
+World peace, indeed, world survival, depends on educated global citizens.
+The Global Citizenship Certificate (GCC) aims to develop 21st Century collaborative leadership and cross-cultural social interaction skills by building a dynamic global community that proactively responds to human interdependence, equality, and justice on our ever-changing planet.
+The GCC Program is open to all international and internationally minded undergraduate students seeking to complement their professional and civic toolboxes.Apply to This Program Now

 What Makes Our Global Citizenship Program Different?